 One of the stipulations of an HMO plan is that you’ll be required to choose a primary care physician, also known as a PCP.
 If you wish to see a specialist, you will need to get a referral from your PCP.
-The exception to this is OB/Gyn doctors, who female patients can select along with a PCP.
+The exception to this is OB/GYN doctors.
+Female patients can select them along with a PCP.

 If you’re searching for a plan with low premiums and no deductible, this may be the best insurance plan for you, but make sure you read the fine print.
 HMO health insurance plans come with certain stipulations that help create your low premiums.

 Women are allowed to see an OB/GYN doctor without going through a PCP.
-If you’re in an emergency situation, you’re also allowed to bypass your PCP; but at any other time, you must have a referral to see a specialist.
+If you’re in an emergency situation, you’re also allowed to bypass your PCP.
+But at any other time, you must have a referral to see a specialist.

 Another possible downside is that the specialist you want to see may not be in your network.
 If this is the case, your services won’t be covered by your health insurance plan, even if your PCP referred you.

 One of the main features of an HMO plan is low upfront costs.
 Premiums are typically more affordable than any other form of comprehensive health insurance and normally, you have no deductible.
 This means that you incur no out-of-pocket costs before the health insurance company begins to pay.
 Another bonus is low co-pays.

 On the other hand, HMO insurance can be very expensive if you don’t pay attention to your healthcare network.
 Out of network services aren’t covered at all.

-You can choose a dentist from within a specified network who you can visit for your annual cleanings and other dental work.
+You can choose a dentist from within a specified network that you can visit for your annual cleanings and other dental work.
 If you need to see an oral specialist, your primary dentist will need to write a referral.
 Again, you’ll have no deductible and will not be responsible for filing any claims.

-While an HMO plan is great for those who are focused on budget-friendly healthcare, it may not be a wonderful option for people who desire flexibility.
+While an HMO plan is great for those who are focused on budget-friendly health care, it may not be a wonderful option for people who desire flexibility.

-As with each health insurance plan, there are pros and cons, but a Trusted Choice member agent can help you understand which one will work for your lifestyle.
-A member agent can compare HMO insurance quotes and policies to find affordable rates on already-reduced insurance.
+As with other health insurance plans, there are pros and cons, but an agent can help you understand which one will work for your lifestyle.
+An independent agent can compare HMO insurance quotes and policies to find affordable rates on already-reduced insurance.